Information Technology, BIT

 • ENGL 1101 English Composition I & ENGL 1102 English Composition II; CRIT 1101 Critical Thinking

-• All MATH courses applied toward graduation, including WBIT 2300 Discrete Math for IT
+• All MATH courses applied toward graduation.

 • All upper division courses applied toward graduation.